 Green Office Coordinator

-Work study required, schedule dependent.
+1-2 openings, schedule dependent.
+Work study required.
 Student Assistant I to start.
 Outgoing individuals with a knowledge and/or interest in the Environmental Center’s sustainability programs are sought to greet visitors, assist volunteers, answer phones, respond to requests for information, assist program staff, perform web updates and assist with other clerical duties as needed.
-Mid-day availability needed.
 This position could be combined with another position for additional hours.

 Outreach and Engagement Assistant

 1-2 openings.
 Student Assistant II.
 Formulate, self-direct and coordinate outreach activities to promote general Environmental Center resources and services, working within a team and across E-Center programs.
 Develop communications materials, advertisements, presentations, or public relations initiatives to promote awareness of events, campaigns, and sustainabilty resources.
 Initiate, develop, document and evaluate outreach strategies on campus.
 Support the training and supervision of volunteers assisting on projects/ campaigns.
 Participate in events, while supporting in various capacities, including Green Stampede, move out, Bike to Work Day and more.
 Must be available for the weekend of Front Range Bioneers Conference, Nov.
 7-9, 2014.
 Ideal candidate: loves initiating contact with all kinds of people, and is radically inclusive of other cultures and perspectives; is comfortable with self direction and taking action; can work evenings and weekends when occasionally needed; can withold judgement and criticism while educating others on sustainable behaviors; has an eye for detail, and if developing this skill is comfortable with constructive feedback; takes and considers leadership seriously and as a priority, even amongst balancing school (which always comes first!), hobbies, clubs, and personal interests.